CITY OF ATLANTIC BEACH COYOTE REPORT

 TRAPPING.
 While experts from the aforementioned entities tend to agree that the best approach to coyote presence is to coexist with them, procuring a licensed coyote trapper is among the courses of action the City could consider.
 It should be noted that per the FWC, trapped coyotes usually must be euthanized.
 Relocation is only an option in specific, extraordinary circumstances; please contact the FWC for additional information.

 FEB.
 12, 2018 STATEMENT FROM THE ATLANTIC BEACH POLICE DEPARTMENT.
 We have been talking with the Florida Fish and Wildlife Conservation Commission (FWC, which also utilizes research from the University of Florida and the United States Humane Society) for a couple of years now about coyotes.

 There was a public meeting and town hall last year where FWC answered our questions and those of our residents.
 There was lots of good information shared.
 What we did learn from our meetings and discussions is that coyotes cannot be relocated as they will return to the area.
 Also, if you kill coyotes, other coyotes will replace them and female coyotes will have larger litters.
 Coyotes are found in every single county in Florida.
 And the largest coyote pack is located in the City of Chicago.
 Coyotes have lived in our area for years without any issues.

 Coyotes are considered nuisance animals that very rarely pose a danger to humans.
 Much like alligators, people with coyotes in their area should just be aware of their presence.
-There have been no known coyote attacks on humans in our area and, as we learned by talking to FWC, coyote attacks on humans are exceedingly rare.
+There have been no known coyote attacks on humans in Florida and, as we learned by talking to FWC, coyote attacks on humans are exceedingly rare.
 As long as people are not intentionally or unintentionally feeding them, coyotes are fearful of humans and will run away if a human challenges them or comes near them.